ymdarake/practical-common-lisp/elements/README.md

 ## SLIME commands
 - `C-x C-e` evaluate at the ending parenthesis.
 - `C-x o` next buffer.
+- `C-x 0` close current window.
+- `C-x 1` close all windows except the current one.
+- `C-x 2` split the current window in two vertically.
+- `C-x 3` split the current window in two horizontally.
 - `C-x k` to kill the current buffer.
 - `C-x b` to choose the buffer to focus on.
 - `C-space` to start selection.